neondatabase/postgresql_anonymizer/docs/declare_masking_rules.md

 * A masking rule may break data integrity.
 For instance, you can mask a `NOT NULL` column with the value `NULL`.
-This is up to you to decide wether or not the masked users need data integrity.
+This is up to you to decide whether or not the masked users need data integrity.

 * You need to declare masking rules on views.
 By default, the masking rules declared on the underlying tables are **NOT APPLIED** on the view.
 For